pieteradejong/go-service/README.md

 * [OPTIONAL] Add custom `/config/kafka.cfg` for Kafka config.
 * [OPTIONAL] Add custom `/config/zookeeper.cfg` for Zookeeper config.
 * [TODO] for emoji application, change `Key` for Kafka message to `null` since we **don't need ordering**, and this will allow Kafka to load balance across all paritions for a topic.
+* [TODO] Question: how to consume emoji reactions?

 ### Spark Streaming Configuration choices
 * Batch interval: 1 second.
 The user experience requires as close to realtime as posibble, and given our development setup we can handle the load for now.